timewave-computer/feels-model/docs/003_shapley_model.md

-# Three-Tier Shapley Value Fee Model
+# Shapley Value Incentive Model

 ## Overview

-This document presents a theoretically sound fee model based on Shapley values across three tiers: System, Pool, and User.
-While the full Shapley calculation is computationally intensive, we provide efficient approximations that capture the essential value flows.
+This document presents a theoretically sound (but impractical) fee model based on Shapley values across three tiers: System, Pool, and User.
+While the full Shapley calculation is computationally intensive, we should be looking for efficient approximations that capture essential value flows.

 ## Theoretical Foundation: Shapley Values